‘The Young And The Restless’ Spoilers For Wednesday, July 11: Christian’s Custody Is Decided!

 Something isn’t right in “Philly” town.
 Billy (Jason Thompson) is hiding something, and Phyllis (Gina Tognoni) cannot ignore it anymore.
-Naturally, with all the lies, she suspects her boyfriend is cheating on it.
-Little does she know that it’s actually her wayward daughter, Summer (Hunter King) who lured Billy back into his bad habit of gambling.
+Naturally, with all the lies, she suspects her boyfriend is cheating on her.
+Little does she know that it’s actually her wayward daughter, Summer (Hunter King), who lured Billy back into his bad habit of gambling.
 She certainly doesn’t know that Billy is gambling for the company boat’s return.

 When Phyllis confesses her worry to Hilary (Mishael Morgan) the GC queen of gossip gives Phyllis the name of an excellent private investigator just to be safe, according to She Knows Soaps.
 If Phyllis chooses to employ the private eye, she’s not going to love what she learns, and it could spell doom for Phyllis and Billy’s romance.
 It’s also going to cause some major issues with Phyllis and Summer, but that’s not a huge surprise.